amanprasad2707/sensor_drivers/DS18B20/README.md

 ```c
 DS18B20_Status_t DS18B20_Reset(DS18B20_HandleTypeDef *hds);
 ```
 Sends a reset pulse and checks if the sensor is present.
-Useful for checking if the sensor is connected.
+Useful for verifying a sensor is connected before starting a sequence.

 ---